usmanqadeer1/Khush-Haal-Kisan/README.md

-# Khush-Haal-Kisan
+# Khush-Haal Kisan

-Khush Haal Kisan is a farmer friendly tool that assists farmers in efficient monitoring of fields, to keep track of fields’ condition to plan for better yield and to educate them about eco-friendly farming techniques.
+Khush-Haal Kisan is a farmer friendly tool that assists farmers in efficient monitoring of fields, to keep track of fields’ condition to plan for better yield and to educate them about eco-friendly farming techniques.

 **Features:**
 1. Crop Management and Monitoring